erob123/instarest/docs/en/docs/index.md

 ---

 Instarest provides an opinionated, extensible implementation of a FastAPI, Pydantic, SQLAlchemy, and PostgreSQL stack.
-It is designed to simplify and reuse common code patterns for these technologies, preventing excess boilerplate and duplicative code
+It is designed to simplify and reuse common code patterns for these technologies, preventing excess boilerplate and duplicative code.

 ***Our goal is to help you turn months of work into days and thousands of lines of code into less than a hundred.***